Skip to main content

 Interest

 Obligations support simple and compound interest.
-You can enter the rate in monthly or annual format -- the system converts automatically between both.
+You can enter the rate in monthly or annual format — the system converts between them automatically.

-If you enable auto-interest, Clatri calculates and applies interest automatically based on the closing date and configured frequency.
-You can also set a grace period (days after closing where no interest is charged).
+If you enable auto-interest, Clatri calculates and applies interest automatically per the configured close day and frequency.
+You can also define a grace period (days after the close where no interest is charged).

 When you transfer a debt from one bank to another because they offer better terms.
 In Clatri: